1. What the SDR role actually is

 - Ignoring sender reputation.
 500 cold emails per day from a brand-new mailbox lands you in spam permanently.
 Warm up properly; cap volume per inbox.

 - Forgetting the breakup email.
-The polite "should I close your file?" breakup at the end of a sequence pulls 25-35% of dormant prospects back into conversation.
+The polite "should I close your file?" breakup at the end of a sequence reliably pulls a meaningful share of dormant prospects back into conversation.

 8. The SalesTap SDR library